 The UK is a signatory to the CRS.
-Financial Institutions will need to report specified information to HMRC by 31 May 2017.
-HMRC will then exchange the relevant information with participating jurisdictions by 30 September 2017.
+Reporting runs annually from 1 January to 31 December.
+Financial institutions are legally required to provide the required information to HMRC.
 Information of beneficial ownership of companies is now publicly available on the Companies House website.

 What are the tests for residence of the main business structures (including transparent entities)?

 There are two tests for determining whether a company is resident for tax purposes in the UK: (1) the incorporation test (the process is also referred to broadly as company registration), or (2) the central management and control test.
-A company will automatically be resident in the UK for tax purposes if it is incorporated in the UK, unless it has to be treated as resident in another country under the tie breaker provisions of a double tax treaty.
-For companies incorporated outside the UK, they will be deemed UK tax resident if they are centrally managed and controlled in the UK.
+A company will automatically be resident in the UK for tax purposes if it is incorporated in the UK, unless it must be treated as resident in another country under the tiebreaker provisions of a double tax treaty.
+Companies incorporated outside the UK will be deemed UK tax resident if they are centrally managed and controlled in the UK.

 Have you found the policing of cross border transactions within an international group to be a target of the tax authorities’ attention and in what ways?

 International tax planning and avoidance has a high public profile in the UK.
-The UK has been an active and vocal supporter of the OECD and BEPS project since its inception and has actively implemented BEPS recommendations.
-The UK was ahead of the BEPs process with the introduction, in 2015, of the Diverted Profits Tax, to claw back any profits that have been shifted to avoid tax.
-Furthermore, the UK had the arbitrage legislation since about 2005.
-So attention has been paid to cross-border transactions for a long time.
+The UK has been an active and vocal supporter of the OECD and BEPS project since its inception and has actively implemented the BEPS recommendations.
+The UK was ahead of the BEPS process with the introduction, in 2015, of the Diverted Profits Tax, to claw back any profits that have been shifted to avoid tax.
+Furthermore, the UK has had the arbitrage legislation since about 2005.
+Accordingly, attention has been paid to cross-border transactions for a long time.

 Is there a CFC or Thin Cap regime?
 Is there a transfer pricing regime and is it possible to obtain an advance pricing agreement?

-As a result of the Starbucks and Apple decisions, any business which has secured a favourable APA could, potentially, be at risk of having those arrangements reviewed under the State Aid rules and be faced with having to make significant payments to repay tax benefits received under APAs that, allegedly, do not comply with State Aid rules.
+As demonstrated in, for example, the Starbucks and Apple decisions, any business which has secured a favourable APA could, potentially, be at risk of having those arrangements reviewed under the State Aid rules and be faced with having to make significant payments to repay tax benefits received under APAs that, allegedly, do not comply with State Aid rules.

 Is there a general anti-avoidance rule (GAAR) and, if so, in your experience, how would you describe its application by the tax authority?
 Eg is the enforcement of the GAAR commonly litigated, is it raised by tax authorities in negotiations only etc?